MaximeMulder/mabi/README.md

 The memory can contain four-byte values load and stored by the instructions.

-Mabi uses an Harvard architecture, with a different addresses for the program and the memory.
+Mabi uses an Harvard architecture, with a different addressing for the program and the memory.
 This ensures the program cannot modify itself or generate code, allowing safe jumps to arbitrary addresses.

 | Opcode | Name  | Parameters | Input      | Output |
 |--------|-------|------------|------------|--------|